 A Big Deal for Europe and Israel

-For decades, Europe has relied on Russian natural gas, and Russia’s good graces, for energy.
+For decades, Europe has relied on Russian natural gas, and on Russia’s good graces, for energy.
 Moscow has repeatedly shut off gas to European nations at will as a way of influencing policy.

 A Change in Plans

 Initially, the long-term plan had been to build a pipeline from the gas fields in the Eastern Mediterranean to Cyprus, then to Greece, and on into Western Europe.
 Those plans have been challenged by Turkey, which claims ownership of natural gas.
 It has also claimed territorial rights to any pipeline that runs through Cyprus or crosses the maritime line that Turkey and Libya have claimed exists between their two countries.

 But according to the new agreement, no new pipelines will need to be constructed, at least not right away.
 Instead, the plan is to use existing pipelines that run from Israel and Jordan to Egypt’s liquified natural gas (LNG) facilities.
 From there, the gas will be transported directly to European markets via existing shipping lanes to European port(s) within a couple of years.

 Israel’s Gain Is Russia’s Loss